 The convertible also has a sunroof feature that allows the top to be opened only over the front seat.
 I liked this for those times when I wanted an open-air experience but didn’t want to be fully exposed to the elements.
 Because the windshield is so far away, it exposes you in a way most sunroofs don’t.
 It’s a nice feature, especially if — like me — you find that most sunroofs put the sun only right on top of your head or provide light for rear passengers.
 Also, the sunroof can be opened or shut at any speed, which is nice on days when it might rain.
 (The top can be fully opened or closed only at speeds up to around 18 mph.)

 The 500C Abarth offers a similar experience because it isn’t a true convertible; only the center, cloth section folds back, leaving the door frames and roof rails in place.

-Minis’ handling has long been likened to that of a go-kart, much like a Volkswagen GTI, and even though each generation gets a little bigger and more refined, that comparison is still apt.
+Minis’ handling has long been likened to that of a go-kart, and even though each generation gets a little bigger and more refined, that comparison is still apt.
 The Mini darts, zigs and zags with the best of them, giving you the impression it’s always willing to go somewhere quickly and with gusto.

 Still, it must be said that for overall sports car performance, the Miata leads the class.
 It’s the rare car that’s sometimes criticized as being “too good,” because of its composure and ability to completely dominate roads.
 On really twisty roads, the Miata will be the one you want to sling through corners.
 The Mini — particularly in convertible trim — will not feel as sharp.